JavidRizwan/JavidRizwan/README.md

 Hi, I am Javid Rizwan 👋
 I am a react Js developer.
-Skills: React js, Next.js, Redux, Material-ui, GSAP.
+Skills: React js, Next.js, Redux, Material-ui.

 <!---
 JavidRizwan/JavidRizwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.